ajhetherington/house_prices/README.md

 regional disparity in house prices, with relation to a number of metrics such as regional salary.

 The project will be expanded to include some regression analyis through an r markdown aswell as use machine learning methods to predict house prices in the future.

+### Clicking on Housing.ipynb should render an online jupyter markdown